 When first explored by Europeans, the island was an Akokisa site.
 The Karankawa tribe used it for hunting and fishing.
 Pirate Jean Laffite established a settlement here in 1817.
 During the Texas Revolution, the harbor served as the port for the Texas Navy.
 After the war, a group of investors bought land to establish a town in 1838.
 The next year, the town was incorporated.
 Early years gave the city many firsts in Texas: first Roman Catholic convent, first electric lights and first medical college.
-In 1900, the entire island was inundated by a hurricane, which claimed more than 6,000 lives.
+In 1900, the island was inundated by a hurricane that claimed more than 6,000 lives.
 A seawall, presently 10 miles long, was built two years later.

 The seat of Galveston County, Galveston is home to the University of Texas Medical Branch, Texas A&M University at Galveston and Galveston College.